Which city is cheaper, Brisbane or Canberra?

 In the summer, Canberra is cooler than Brisbane.
 Typically, the summer temperatures in Canberra in January are around 20°C (68°F), and Brisbane is about 25°C (77°F).

 Brisbane receives a lot of rain in the summer.
 In January, Canberra usually receives less rain than Brisbane.
-At this time of the year, Canberra gets 87 mm (3.4 in) of rain, while Brisbane receives 169 mm (6.7 in) of rain.
+Canberra gets 87 mm (3.4 in) of rain, while Brisbane receives 169 mm (6.7 in) of rain each month for the summer.

 The autumn brings many poeple to Canberra as well as Brisbane.